 Below you’ll find this article’s roadmap, so feel free to skip down to the section that’s most relevant and useful for you.
 The fundraising ideas are organized by category, each one with a chart that compares ideas.
 Keep reading to get started on your path to fundraising success!

 COVID-19 Update: This post was published before the novel coronavirus pandemic.
-While many of the ideas here are still doable, check out our other post 10 Socially Distant Fundraising Ideas to Connect Virtually for ideas that are specifically COVID-friendly.
+Many of the ideas here are still doable, and you can check out our other post 10 Socially Distant Fundraising Ideas to Connect Virtually for ideas that are specifically COVID-friendly.

 These great fundraising ideas are profitable, simple, and even fun.
 Fundraising doesn’t have to be difficult and with these top fundraising ideas, you’ll be in the best position to engage your supporters and reach your fundraising goals.

 Restaurant fundraisers are fun, social, and delicious!
-It’s simple: you and your supporters enjoy a delicious meal at a restaurant near you on a certain day and the restaurant donates a set percentage of sales back to your cause, usually between 15-25%.
+It’s simple: you and your supporters order a meal from a restaurant near you on a certain day and the restaurant donates a set percentage of sales back to your cause, usually between 15-25%.

-On the GroupRaise platform, you can find fundraising restaurants near you, compare donation percentages, and set up your restaurant fundraiser in one minute.
+On the GroupRaise platform, you can find fundraising restaurants near you, see order method options such as take-out and dine-in, compare donation percentages, and set up your restaurant fundraiser in one minute.
 After the restaurant approves your request, just spread the word to your supporters.
-The more people come, the more your group raises for your cause!
+The more people participate, the more your group raises for your cause!

-Everyone loves to eat out at their favorite restaurants, so restaurant fundraising is a great choice if you’re looking to fill out a fundraising calendar for the whole year.
+Everyone loves meals from their favorite restaurants, so restaurant fundraising is a great choice if you’re looking to fill out a fundraising calendar for the whole year.
 Make restaurant fundraisers monthly or quarterly events and boom – you’ve got a good portion of your fundraising strategy covered.

 A t-shirt fundraiser is one of the most creative fundraising ideas.
 You design your own custom shirts that reflect the spirit of your cause, then sell them.
 The profit goes towards your fundraising goals and your buyers get a cool shirt.
 The fundraising platform Bonfire allows you to both design and sell your shirts online, even shipping the items for you, so you don’t have to stock any inventory.